AaltoVision/CV_course_py_2019_notebooks/source/exercise-08/README.md

 ## Exercise Round 8

-For this exercise round, you should return a report with written answers to the questions below.
+For this exercise round, you should return a pdf file containing written answers to the questions below.

 ### Exercise 1.
 Face tracking example using KLT tracker
 This exercise is based on the python face tracking demo ```Exercise8.ipynb```.